 Patients may present with induced vasodilatation from pharmacologic or toxicologic agents.

-Erythrodermas, such as burns or psoriasis, that decrease the body's ability to preserve heat, or iatrogenic etiologies, such as cold infusions, overenthusiastic treatment of heatstroke, or emergency deliveries, may cause hypothermia due to increased heat loss.
+Hypothermia due to increased heat loss can occur in conditions with erythroderma, such as burns or psoriasis, which decrease the body's ability to preserve heat.
+In addition, iatrogenic etiologies, such as cold infusions, overenthusiastic treatment of heatstroke, or emergency deliveries, may cause hypothermia due to increased heat loss.

 A variety of causes may be associated with impaired thermoregulation, but, generally, it is associated with failure of the hypothalamus to regulate core body temperature.